wekeo/eo-data-vis-good-practice-guide/docs/source/02_acknowledgements_and_authors.rst

 * `Julia Wagemann` - MEEO S.r.l
 * `Ignatius	Williams` - University of Ghana

 The source code for this documentation is managed by Benjamin Loveday.
-For questions about editing and contribution, please see the :ref:`Contribution guidelines` section of this guide.
+For questions about editing and contribution, please see the :ref:`Contribution guidelines <contribution_guidelines>` section of this guide.